Playing BBC MPEG-DASH and HLS radio streams on a Naim streamer

 Create a plain text file named

-BBC Radio.m3uin this folder (with Windows Notepad, select ANSI).
-You can download a sample version of this file from this link.
-This sample file lists all the BBC national HLS AAC UK streams in the best available sound quality.
-After downloading this sample file, remember to rename it to
+HLS.m3uin this folder (with Windows Notepad, select ANSI).
+You can download a sample version of these files from this link (MPEG-DASH) [NEW] or this link (HLS).
+These sample files list all the BBC national MPEG-DASH [NEW] and HLS UK streams in the best available sound quality.
+After downloading the sample file, remember to rename it to

 - Install MinimServer on this machine by following the instructions on this page.
 For the content directory setting, use the 'BBC Radio' folder that you created in step 2.